01-edu/public/subjects/devops/bin-status/README.md

 <the exit status of random-binary>
 $
 ```

+The `source` command is used in Unix-like operating systems to execute commands from a specified file in the current shell environment.
+When the `source` command is used, the specified file is read by the shell and executed in the same environment as the caller, without creating a new subshell.

 > You have to use Man or Google to know more about commands flags, in order to solve this exercise!
 > Google and Man will be your friends!